nim-lang/Nim/doc/manual_experimental.rst

 * `f`'s parameters may not be of type `var`.
   This means one has to use raw `ptr`'s for data passing reminding the programmer to be careful.
-* `ref` parameters are deeply copied which is a subtle semantic change and can cause performance problems but ensures memory safety.
-This deep copy is performed via `system.deepCopy` and so can be overridden.
+* `ref` parameters are deeply copied, which is a subtle semantic change and can cause performance problems, but ensures memory safety.
+This deep copy is performed via `system.deepCopy`, so it can be overridden.
-* For *safe* data exchange between `f` and the caller a global `TChannel` needs to be used.
+* For *safe* data exchange between `f` and the caller, a global `Channel` needs to be used.
 However, since spawn can return a result, often no further communication is required.